Thompson Sampling with a Mixture Prior: SETTING

 We consider an online decision-making problem where a learning agent interacts with an unknown environment sequentially over $n$ \emph{rounds}.
 We start with a multi-armed bandit setting and extend it to RL in \cref{sec:rl}.
 We adopt the following notation.
 Random variables are capitalized.
 The $i$-th entry of vector $v$ is $v_i$; if a vector $v_i$ is already indexed, then we denote its $j$-th entry by $(v_i)_j$.
+We use $\tilde{\mathcal{O}}$ for the big O notation up to logarithmic factors.

 Our setting is defined as follows.
-In each round $t \in [n]$, the agent takes an \emph{action} $A_t$ from an \emph{action set} $\Aset_t$ and observes \emph{reward} $Y_t \in \mathbb{R}$.
-The rewards $Y_t$ are drawn i.i.d.\ from a \emph{conditional reward distribution} $Y_t \sim P(\cdot \mid A_t; \theta)$.
-The reward depends on the selected action $A_t$ and \emph{model parameters} $\theta \in \Theta$, where $\Theta$ is the set of feasible model parameters.
-Let $\mu_{\theta}(a) = \E{Y \sim P(\cdot \mid a; \theta)}{Y}$ denote the mean reward of action $a$ under model $\theta$.
-We assume that rewards are $\sigma^2$-sub-Gaussian.
-We subscript the action set by round $t$ as $\Aset_t$; this allows us to have changing action sets, which provides additional flexibility.
-Specifically, in contextual bandits, the context $X_t$ in round $t$ may influence which actions are possible, a dependence we capture in $\Aset_t$.
+In round $t \in [n]$, the agent takes an \emph{action} $A_t$ from an \emph{action set} $\Aset_t$ and observes \emph{reward} $Y_t \in \mathbb{R}$.
+The reward $Y_t$ is drawn i.i.d.\ from \emph{reward distribution} $P(\cdot \mid A_t; \theta)$.
+The distribution depends on the taken action $A_t$ and \emph{model parameters} $\theta \in \Theta$, where $\Theta$ is a set of feasible model parameters.
+We denote by $\mu_{\theta}(a) = \E{Y \sim P(\cdot \mid a; \theta)}{Y}$ the mean reward of action $a$ under model $\theta$, and assume that all rewards are $\sigma^2$-sub-Gaussian.
+We subscript the action set by $t$ as $\Aset_t$.
+This allows us to have changing action sets, which provides additional flexibility.
+Specifically, in contextual bandits, the context $X_t$ in round $t$ may influence which actions are possible, a dependence captured in $\Aset_t$.